-The JCDP is a collaborative project led by the JNCC, supported by stakeholders from a wide range of sectors with representatives from across the north-east Atlantic.
-Inclusivity and engagement of collaborators from different regions, perspectives and expertise has been integral to the success of the project.
+The JCDP is a collaborative programme led by the ICES Working Group on the Joint Cetacean Data Programme (WGJCDP), supported by stakeholders from a wide range of sectors with representatives from across the north-east Atlantic.
+Inclusivity and engagement of collaborators from different regions, perspectives and expertise has been integral to the success of the JCDP.

 To help deliver the project, a steering group was established early on, ensuring relevant representation and expertise would be involved throughout.

 The membership primarily comprises representatives from organisations which collect cetacean data in the north-east Atlantic, or have a need to use these data.
 Those involved include:

 Government and Statutory Agencies

 A strong evidence base on which to make appropriate policy decisions is essential.
 Therefore, these organisations have a keen interest in the development of the JCDP platform and associated data products.

 Industrial and commercial marine activities in the north-east Atlantic are varied and widespread, from energy production to extraction of resources.
 Surveying and monitoring for species, including cetaceans, is a key aspect of marine spatial planning for offshore industry.
 There is mutual benefit in these data contributing to the JCDP, which will offer access to a growing evidence base and associated data products.
 These can then be used by marine industry in support of their own monitoring and survey requirements, to inform development.